tw-in-js/twind/docs/handbook/configuration.md

 Twind offers configuration and theming options via a `setup` function.
 The ` setup` function is a named export of the `twind` module and accepts a configuration object as an argument.

 :::tip
 The `setup` function is not required to use Twind.
+If used, it must be called before any `tw` calls.
 :::

 ```js